Payment Webhooks

 statusCode

-now returns the enum word (e.g."completed"
+is now the enum word (e.g."completed"

 ) rather than a numeric value.